-A WLAN client will automatically became a WAN link and can be managed as described in chapter 5.3.1.
+A WLAN client and a mesh point will automatically became a WAN link and can be managed as described in chapter 5.3.1.

-Configurable parameters for access-point and client mode:
+Configurable parameters for access-point, client mode, mesh point and any dual mode:

 Parameter WLAN Management Regulatory Domain Select the country the Router operates in Number of antennas Set the number of connected antennas Antenna gain Specify the antenna gain for the connected antennas.
 Please refer to the antennas datasheet for the correct gain value.